sarkarsrijon/sarkarsrijon.github.io/_pages/about.md

 I am 19 years old and am from Kolkata.
 Eager about bioengineering and startups, I'm exploring Oncology from a mathematical perspective.

 I took a gap year before undergrad and traveled to explore various communities.
-I would major in Mathematics with Computer Science or Statistics at Emory University starting this fall.
+I would major in Mathematics with Computer Science or Biophysics at Emory University starting Fall 2023.

-<strong>Affiliations</strong>: Emergent Ventures India, Effective Altruism, [Spirit of Ramanujan Fellowship](https://www.templetonworldcharity.org/blog/finding-todays-ramanujans-spirit-ramanujan-stem-talent-initiative), SPARC (Berkeley 2022), Monsoon Math, Yale YGS, etc.
+<strong>Affiliations</strong>: [Emergent Ventures India](https://marginalrevolution.com/marginalrevolution/2023/08/emergent-ventures-india-cohort-five.html), Effective Altruism, [Spirit of Ramanujan Fellowship](https://www.templetonworldcharity.org/blog/finding-todays-ramanujans-spirit-ramanujan-stem-talent-initiative), SPARC (Berkeley 2022), Monsoon Math, Yale YGS, etc.

 Previously, I did mathematical olympiads in India, and [this](https://srijonsarkar.wordpress.com) was my old blog with content around it.